RoboMatch: A Unified Mobile-Manipulation Teleoperation Platform with Auto-Matching Network Architecture for Long-Horizon Tasks: METHOD

 where $j$ is the scale parameter controlling frequency resolution, and $k$ is the translation parameter governing spatial localization. $C_A^{j,k}$ denotes the low-frequency approximation coefficients, while $C_D^{i,j,k}$ represents the high-frequency detail coefficients capturing horizontal, vertical, and diagonal directional details. $\mathbb{Z}$ denotes the set of integers, indicating that $j$ and $k$ can take any integer values.

 For a 2D feature map $X$ the wavelet transform can be implemented using 2D filters.
-It decomposes the feature map along rows and columns, yielding the following coefficients: $\text{DWT}(X)$ = $(cA, cH, cV, cD)$，where $cA$ denotes the low-frequency approximation coefficients, capturing global structural information;$cH$ represents the horizontal detail components, extracting horizontal edge features; $cV$ corresponds to the vertical detail components, capturing vertical edge features; and $cD$ indicates the diagonal detail components, characterizing diagonal edge features.
-The Haar wavelet filter is employed to extract both the low-frequency component $cA$ and the high-frequency components $cH$, $cV$ and $cD$.
+It decomposes the feature map along rows and columns, yielding the following coefficients: $\text{DWT}(X)$ = $(cA, cH, cV, cD)$, where $cA$ denotes the low-frequency approximation coefficients, capturing global structural information;$cH$ represents the horizontal detail components, extracting horizontal edge features; $cV$ corresponds to the vertical detail components, capturing vertical edge features; and $cD$ indicates the diagonal detail components, characterizing diagonal edge features.

 The high-frequency feature fusion is expressed as $F_H = cH + cV + cD$, combined with the low-frequency feature $cA$ to form an enhanced feature representation $X_{\text{freq}} = \text{ResBlock}(cA + F_H)$.
 Finally, the FE-EMA module generates a cross-space attention map via matrix dot-product to capture pixel-wise relationships and enhance feature representation.
 The spatial fusion feature $X_{\text{space}}$ is generated through an attention mechanism and integrated with the frequency-domain feature $X_{\text{freq}}$, as shown in Eq.~\eqref{eq:5}: